julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, December 07, 2024.
+Sunday, December 08, 2024.
 Quote of the day:

-> "The secret of getting ahead is getting started." - Mark Twain
+> "Our goal is to make the best devices in the world, not to be the biggest." - Steve Jobs